2johns25/wd_ae1_sam_johns/documentation.md

 The resulting solution was a web application called London Sightseer, that enabled people to discover food establishments within London via a map and list of destinations.
 Using the site, users could visit individual food establishment own websites and favourite a particular food establishment, which would be seen by all other users, giving them an idea of what establishments were regarded as worthwhile.

-The final solution can be accessed here: https://wd-ae1-autora.firebaseapp.com/

-The GitHub repo can be accessed here: https://github.com/2johns25/wd_ae1_sam_johns

 ## Methods

 ### Workflow